BoltVanderhuge/VHS-Store/README.md

 ### `Rental`
 **READ**
 - `Rental#due_date` - returns a date one week from when the record was created
-- `Rental.past_due_date` - returns a list of all the rentals past due date, currently rented or rented in the past
+- `Rental.past_due_date` - returns a list of all the rentals past due date, currently rented or rented in the

 ### `Client`
 **CREATE**